The Lion of Babylon

 The Lion of Babylon in History

-The Lion of Babylon, a 2,600-year-old black basalt statue of a lion trampling a man, is among the most celebrated archeological artifacts in the history of Iraq.
+The Lion of Babylon, a 2,600-year-old black basalt statue of a lion trampling a man, is among the most celebrated archaeological artifacts in the history of Iraq.
 The first sculpture to be rediscovered in Babylon in the late eighteenth century, the basalt lion is believed to have been taken from a Neo-Hittite city in Syria to be finished in Babylon.

 The theme of the Lion is ubiquitous throughout the history of the region as a symbol of power and overcoming adversity and enemies.
 In Babylon, the Lion was associated with the Goddess Ishtar, and in fact the statue’s back has marks indicating it was likely meant to carry a sitting goddess Ishtar.